Blog

 Amazon DSP is ideal for several types of campaigns, especially those focused on retargeting and brand awareness:

-Increasing Brand Awareness: Amazon DSP helps brands gain traction fast, with new brands seeing a 5.3x higher lift in awareness than established ones – proving its power in driving visibility and growth.
+2. Increasing Brand Awareness: Amazon DSP helps brands gain traction fast, with new brands seeing a 5.3x higher lift in awareness than established ones, proving its power in driving visibility and growth.

-Custom Ad Formats: Whether it’s display ads, video ads, or OTT (Over-The-Top) ads, Amazon DSP allows you to create custom ads that fit different marketing objectives.
-For example, you can create video ads for engaging customers or display ads for products.
+3. Custom Ad Formats: Whether it’s display or interstitial ads, video ads, or OTT (Over-The-Top) ads, Amazon DSP allows you to create custom ads that fit different marketing objectives.
+For example, a meta-analysis of over 3,000 Amazon Brand Lift studies shows that combining Amazon DSP display and video ads resulted in 2.2x higher brand awareness than video alone, rising to 2.5x in consumer goods campaigns.

 Pros of Amazon DSP